kubernetes/enhancements/keps/sig-cli/3517-kubectl-client-side-apply-migration/README.md

 is out of vogue, especially since SSA is now GA.

 The initially fetched object will be tested to check if the migration should be performed.
-If not, SSA proceeds as normal.
+This check is done by performing the managed fields migration, which is idempotent.
+If the migration results in a no-op change, then SSA proceeds as normal.
 If the migration is required, then a `UPDATE` or JSON PATCH is sent prior to the normal SSA operation.
 This is a technical requirement: managed fields may not be modified within an SSA operation.

 ### Example Usage